Skip to main content

 Human papillomavirus or HPV

-Cervical screening checks for HPV as the virus causes nearly all cervical cancers.
+Cervical screening checks the sample for a virus called HPV as it causes cervical cancer.

 HPV is a very common virus.

-If HPV is found in your sample, it will then be looked at under a microscope for cell changes.
+If HPV is found the sample will be looked at under a microscope to see if the cells in the cervix are healthy.

 Cervical screening can stop cervical cancer before it starts.